How to get a specific phone number for your business

 But beyond features like voicemail transcriptions and call forwarding, the offering is pretty bare-bones.

 If you’re looking to automate repetitive tasks or give your team more context, you won’t be able to integrate Google Voice with any software except other Google apps.
-Plus, you’ll need a Google Workspace account which costs $7 per user per month minimum, so you’ll end up paying for two different tools.
+Plus, if you want a plan with more than one user, you’ll need a Google Workspace subscription.
+Plans start at $7 per user per month.

 Google Voice also lacks time-saving texting features like auto-replies, which means you can’t instantly respond to customers when you’re unavailable.